Add To Cart Popup - Setup Documentation

 Button Padding: Similar to the popup Padding option, this allows you to adjust the spacing inside the button.
-For example, the following uses 6px top and bottom paddings and 30px left and right paddings.
+For example, the following uses 6px top and bottom padding and 30px left and right padding.

 Button Direction: You can set the buttons to either show side-by-side horizontally, or to stack up on top of each other vertically.
 The default setting is horizontal.